The Little Robot:

-Name: Driven by seeing the how few people seemed to care, I believed that the product needed to be able to invoke that desire to help other people (web of words).
+Name: Driven by observing how few people seemed to care, I believed that the product needed to be able to invoke that desire to help other people.
 At the same time the name needed to convey clearly what kind of website it was about.
-So I went for a direct name to emphasize caring for these different causes: Compassion Fund.
-Compassion means “sympathetic pity and concern for the sufferings or misfortunes of others."
-And then I paired it with “fund” to make clear that this is a fundraising site.
+So, I went for a direct name to emphasize caring for these different causes: Compassion Fund.
+Compassion means, "sympathetic pity and concern for the sufferings or misfortunes of others."
+Then I paired it with “fund” to make clear that this is a fundraising site.

-Font: I chose the font Roboto Slab as a header for it’s friendly & open curves, as described by the designer, which gives it a sense of a warm, soft look that fits in with the friendly characteristics desired for Compassion Fund.
-At the same time, because of it’s geometric form, it gives it a stable, dependable feel that would give users the sense that they can trust this site.
+Font: I chose the font Roboto Slab as a header for it’s friendly & open curves, as described by its designer, which gives it a sense of a warm, soft look that fits in with the friendly characteristics desired for Compassion Fund.
+At the same time, its geometric form gives it a stable, dependable feel that would offer users the sense that they can trust this site.
 For the main text I chose Raleway as it is popularly used as a font pairing with Roboto Slab.
-Seeing the two together, Raleway looks open, not taking up seemingly a lot of space.
-It’s thinner lines make it less bold and give it an approachable look.
-Though initially designed for headings and large-size usage, when put side-by-side with Roboto Slab, the two fonts worked off each other to give an overall friendly, non-intimidating look.
+Seeing the two together, Raleway looks open, seemingly not taking up a lot of space.
+Its thinner lines make it less bold, giving it an approachable look.
+Though initially designed for headings and large-size usage, when put side-by-side with Roboto Slab, the two fonts work off each other to give an overall friendly, non-intimidating look.

 Colors: For the colors I went simply with blue and yellow.
-Blue, because of the association in web design with being trustworthy and dependable, but a lighter blue to show that it’s friendly.
-Yellow was chosen as it naturally harmonizes with blue visually and also because it is associated with happiness, energy, and hope.
-This was to show that this is a site that is hopeful and optimistic that change can happen.
+Blue, because of the association in web design with being trustworthy and dependable, and lighter blue to show that it’s friendly.
+Yellow was chosen as it naturally harmonizes with blue visually and because it’s associated with happiness, energy, and hope.
+This was to show that this site is hopeful and optimistic that change can happen.

-Logo: I started off with thinking about how to give the website a sense of a handcrafted feel.
-I began experimenting with watercolor, which I later incorporated as an element of the overall website's background.
-As I continued thinking about the problem of how to get people to care and see the human elements of the different causes that need financial help, I started incorporating hands and hearts as part of the designs.
-Through several iterations of these two ideas, I finally stuck with just using a handprint to convey that fundraising for these causes is about the people on the receiving end in order to go for a clear, simple design.
+Logo: I started off wondering about how to give this website a handcrafted feel.
+I began experimenting with watercolor, which later would be incorporated as an element of the website’s background.
+As I continued thinking about the problem of how to get people to care and see the human elements of the different causes that need financial help, I started incorporating hands and hearts as part of the logo sketches.
+Through several iterations of these two ideas, I finally stuck with just using a handprint to convey that these fundraisers are ultimately about people.

 Case Study Coming Soon!